invisispider/Stein-Unlimited/src/content/time_content.md

 "Night twenty-six, fifty two."{.holiday-description}

-<b>How it works: </b>Clock time is Session decimal and "tick" Instants.
+**How it works:** Clock time is Session decimal and "tick" Instants.

 You could also approximate, "quarter Night".